supercharge/docs/testing.md

 npm run test-single <testMethodName>
 ```

 The `<testMethodName>` represents the class method that you want to test.
-AVA compares the given parameter value against the registered tests and only runs the match.
+AVA compares the given parameter value with the registered tests and only runs the matches.

 ## Ignored Files and Folders